What Are They?

 Why Should I Care?

-The OsHV-1 microvariant and POMS have badly damaged shellfish industries in other countries and OsHV-1 has had impacts in California.
-There is obvious potential for spread and damaging consequences in new locations.
-Washington is home to the nation’s largest shellfish aquaculture industry, and recreational shellfishing, which is enjoyed by more than 200,000 Washingtonians, is a significant part of the state’s outdoor way of life.
+The OsHV-1 microvariant and POMS have badly damaged shellfish industries in other countries, and OsHV-1 has had impacts in California.
+There is potential for spread and damaging consequences in new locations.
+Washington is home to the nation’s largest shellfish aquaculture industry.
+Recreational shellfishing, enjoyed by more than two hundred thousand Washingtonians, is a significant part of the state’s outdoor way of life.
 Treaty Tribes also depend on shellfish for important economic and sociocultural resources.
-In addition, shellfish serve important roles in the marine environment from providing habitat and food resources to contributing to water quality.
+In addition, shellfish serve important roles in the marine environment from providing habitat and food to contributing to water quality.

 The introduction or spread of shellfish diseases could have substantial ecological, economic, and cultural impacts.